 Age Well SG strand: Strengthen support for seniors with care needs in the community

-Principal Investigator: Associate Professor Laura Tay (Lead Scientist, GERI; Head and Senior Consultant, Geriatric Medicine, Sengkang General Hospital)
+Principal Investigator: Associate Professor Laura Tay (Lead Scientist, GERI; Senior Consultant, Geriatric Medicine, Sengkang General Hospital)

 Gap: With the potential rise in disability prevalence of activities of daily living and instrumental activities of daily living in Singapore’s ageing population, it is important to maintain functional independence in older adults in the community.
 There is a need to optimise efforts in assessing and preventing declines in intrinsic capacity, to facilitate the proactive diagnosis and management of frailty.